bihealth/sodar-server/docs_manual/source/app_samplesheets_export.rst

 Export ISA-Tab
 ==============

-To export the project sample sheets as ISA-Tabs, open the *Sheet Operations* dropdown and click on *Export ISA-Tab*.
+To export the project sample sheets as ISA-Tabs, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`Export ISA-Tab`.

 This exports the entire investigation with all studies and assays as a zip archive containing all the ISA-Tab files as tab separated values (TSV).
 The